 The Nepal Blended Finance Project will establish a blended finance instrument for small-scale renewable energy projects in Nepal and carry out capacity building activities.
-The project, funded by the Austrian Federal Ministry of Agriculture, Regions and Tourism (BMLRT) and implemented by REEEP, will run until August 2022.
+The project, funded by the Austrian Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology (BMK) and implemented by REEEP, will run until August 2022.

 Nepal is facing an energy crisis of unprecedented proportions.
 The 856 MW total generation capacity managed by Nepal Electricity Authority (NEA) is insufficient to meet demand, leading to frequent power outages.
 More than 3.5 million Nepalis are unconnected to the grid and do not having access to modern energy technology for lighting and cooking.
 Accelerating the deployment of renewable energy solutions, both on- and off-grid, is a high priority for the Government of Nepal.
 The government aims to increase the share of renewables from less than 1% to 10% of total energy supply, and to increase access to electricity from renewable energy sources from 10% to 30% within the next 20 years.

 Donor funding alone will not be enough to achieve these goals, and the government aims to help the sector access new sources of financing through a shift from ‘aid to trade’ and from ‘subsidy to credit’.
 The Nepal Blended Finance Project will be the first intervention in Nepal to support this shift, by establishing a blended finance instrument for small-scale renewable energy projects in Nepal, and carrying out capacity building activities.
 Its aims are to: